Apply for a comprehensive review

 - A personal letter addressing why you do not meet the academic requirements

-- Three letters of recommendation from school personnel who can objectively evaluate your academic preparation (no family, friends, employers or coaches).
+- Up to three letters of recommendation from school personnel who can objectively evaluate your academic preparation (no family, friends, employers or coaches).

-Academic performance is not the only criterion for admission to our university.
+Academic performance is not the only criteria for admission.
 Western Oregon University offers a comprehensive review of applicants who do not meet the minimum admission requirements.
-The university takes into consideration additional factors such as:
+We consider:

 - The rigor of courses taken

 - Other indicators that predict success in college, such as a person’s behavior and background

 Process review of these materials does not guarantee admission.
 With conditional admission, additional courses and academic support activities may be recommended or required.
 WOU has the right to rescind any student’s admission if he or she fails to meet any condition established by the process.